 Indicators of stress overload in adolescents may include frequent illness, withdrawal from friends, family, and/or activities, changes in eating and sleeping habits, anger/irritability, and expressing hopelessness.

-For more information on Polaris Teen Center, or to find out about our mental health programs, contact our admissions team at (844) 836-0222 today.
+For more information on Polaris Teen Center or to learn about our mental health programs, contact our admissions team at (844) 708-5048 today.

 If your child is about to begin a stay at a residential treatment center, you’re…